 pw_cpu_exception_cortex_m#

-This backend provides an implementations for the CPU exception module frontend for the following Cortex-M architectures:
+This module provides backend implementations for the CPU exception module frontend for the following Cortex-M architectures:

 • ARMv7-M - Cortex M3